Chinese rock: Rock goes underground, earns newfound respect (1994-1998)

 In December 1994, Dou Wei, Zhang Chu, He Yong and Tang Dynasty participated in the concert held at Hung Hom Stadium in Hong Kong.
-This is an extremely important concert in the history of Chinese rock music, filled with media from all over the world and nearly 10,000 Hong Kong audiences, Hong Kong people were shocked by the music brought by mainland Chinese rock bands.It condensed a thunderous cry and a passionate release.
-It is the crimson mist in the Hung Hom Coliseum, igniting the unforgettable winter night of December 17, 1994 like flames.To this day, many people still miss the scorching, clean, and unforgettable moment 25 years ago, the youthful, talented, and fearless faces and voices.
+This is considered an important concert in the history of Chinese rock music, filled with media from all over the world and nearly 10,000 Hong Kong audiences.

 In November 1994, the band "43 Baojia Street" was established at the Central Conservatory of Music, with Wang Feng as the lead vocalist.
 No. 43 Baojia Street was a famous academic band, with many members being highly talented students from the Central Conservatory of Music, each with their own understanding and persistence in music.
 In 1995, Wang Feng formed "43 Baojia Street" as the soul vocalist.
 His first album, 43 Baojia Street, was released in 1997.
 In 1998, he released his second album, Storm Comes.
 In 2000, the band disbanded, and that same year Wang Feng released the album "Flower Fire".
 In 2002, he released his album Love is a Bullet for Happiness.
 In 2004, he released the album "Smiling and Crying".
 In 2005, the album "Raging Life" was released.